tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 # Creating a Web Application

-This flow demonstrates how to use the template to create our project, how to add simple routes, UI components, and how to build and test it.
+This flow demonstrates how to use the template to create our project, how to add UI components for adding particular features, and how to build and test it.

 In this tutorial, we will first generate the application from the template, and build it to ensure tools are in place.
-Then, we will delete the default implementation and replace it with our own implementation of a `submit command` UI component.
+Then, we will delete the default implementation and replace it with our own implementation of a `Submit command to an assembly` & `Subscribe to an event` UI component.
 To do this, we will delete much of the template code and rewrite our own components custom to our implementation.

 ## Generate Application